Fox’s 4th-quarter outburst lead Kings past Pelicans, 118-109

-NEW ORLEANS (AP) — De’Aaron Fox scored 38 points, including 17 straight Sacramento points during the final seven minutes, and the Kings erased a 10-point, fourth-quarter deficit for a 118-109 victory over the New Orleans Pelicans on Monday night.
+NEW ORLEANS (AP) — De’Aaron Fox scored 38 points, including 17 straight Sacramento points during the final 7:07, and the Kings rallied from 10 down in the fourth quarter to beat the New Orleans Pelicans 118-109 on Monday night.

+“Just trying to do whatever it takes to put us on top and sometimes it’s hitting another gear in the fourth (quarter),” Fox said.
+“When it’s time to make plays, you’ve got to be ready.”

 Harrison Barnes scored 24 points and Richaun Holmes had 17 points, 10 rebounds and six blocks for the Kings, who won for the fourth time in five games.

 New Orleans led 97-87 after rookie guard Kira Lewis stole the ball from Barnes and set up Nickeil Alexander-Walker’s transition 3-pointer.
 But the Kings responded with a 16-3 run that began with 3s by Barnes and 2016 Pelicans first-round draft choice Buddy Hield.
-Fox’s 3 capped the surge and gave Sacramento a 101-100 lead.
+Fox capped the surge with a 3 that gave Sacramento a 101-100 lead and then finished off New Orleans with another 14 points.

+Kings coach Luke Walton said his club wants Fox to “take over the game” late, adding, “It makes the coaching job a lot easier on the sideline when he’s doing that down the stretch. … It gives the guys so much confidence.”

-Fox wound up outscoring New Orleans by himself in the fourth quarter, 17-15, highlighting his outburst with ball fakes on penetrating drives that left defenders flat-footed before he finished fluidly at the rim.
+Fox wound up outscoring New Orleans by himself in the fourth quarter, 17-15, highlighting his outburst with ball fakes and a spin on penetrating drives that left defenders flat-footed before he finished fluidly near the rim.

+“That’s just being in the gym, being creative,” Fox said.
+“I got stronger, which allows me to do some things and finish through contact.”

+But Fox noted that his late scoring only mattered because of the Kings’ fourth-quarter defense.
 Holmes played a role in that, blocking shots by Brandon Ingram, Lonzo Ball and Josh Hart during the pivotal final period.

-Ingram scored 20 for New Orleans, which has dropped two straight.
-Hart and Zion Williamson each scored 17.
-Hart also grabbed 13 rebounds.
+Ingram scored 20.
+Hart and Zion Williamson each scored 17, and Hart also grabbed 13 rebounds for the Pelicans, who lost their second straight at home and fell for the 10th time in 13 games.

+“No matter who we put out there, we’re trying to win and right now it’s not working,” Pelicans coach Stan Van Gundy said.
+“It’s frustrating to everybody.
+Frustrating to fans, frustrating to our players, frustrating to everybody in our organization, and probably most frustrating to me because it’s my responsibility, ultimately, and I’m not figuring out a way to get it done.
+But we’re going to keep working at it.”

 Willy Hernangomez, who had appeared in three of New Orleans’ previous 18 games with a total of 12 minutes on the court, played a season-high 28 minutes because of Steven Adams’ calf injury.
 The first-year Pelican reserve center made the most of it, scoring 13 points and grabbing 11 rebounds.